Laguna Salada: Economy

 Agriculture is the main economic activity in Laguna Salada, since its terrains are fit for growing a variety of crops such as rice, banana, cassava, peppers, onions, sweet potato, coffee, cacao, among others.
 Tobacco and sorghum are also cultivated.

 The most important crop have been the banana; banana is harvest and exported to Europe and United States of America since 2005.

 Other economic activities include cattle ranches, industry and commerce.
 There are various dairy product industries in the municipality, as well a coffee factory, bakeries, carpentry shops, cement block factories, gas stations, repair shops, hardware stores, warehouses, among others.

 The municipality's economically active population (PEA) consists of 7,096 people, out of which 4,832 (or 68%) are currently employed.
 Of those that are employed, 270 (or 6%) work as public servants.

 Notable residents

 Birthplace of Major League Baseball player Wily Modesto ("Wily Mo") Peña.

-Birthplace of one of the most important Politician in Dominican Republic Jose Francisco Peña Gomez deceased in 1998.
+Birthplace of one of the most important Politician in Dominican Republic José Francisco Peña Gómez deceased in 1998.